Massachusetts Executive Office of Energy and Environmental Affairs (EEA)

 Grants to Massachusetts municipal conservation and agricultural commissions to acquire land to protect, restore, and conserve the resources of the State.
 Funding is intended to support the procurement of properties such as fields, forests, habitats, and historic or cultural resources which offer passive recreational access to the general public.
 Funds may be used to purchase a conservation restriction or land in fee simple.

 The Executive Office of Energy and Environmental Affairs (EEA) protects, conserves, and restores the natural resources of the Commonwealth.
-To fulfill this mission, funding through the FY 2021 round of the Local Acquisitions for Natural Diversity (LAND) Grant Program will assist municipal conservation commissions in acquiring interests in land for conservation and passive recreation.
-The LAND Grant Program is part of the goal of protecting and enhancing outdoor recreation opportunities, conserving natural resources and open space, and addressing climate change.
-The LAND Grant Program also supports the Governor Baker’s Executive Order 569, which calls for state government to adapt to climate change and build a more resilient Commonwealth, by including resiliency criteria in its rating system and incorporating priority projects from EEA’s Municipal Vulnerability Preparedness program.
+To fulfill this mission, Kathleen A. Theoharides, Secretary of EEA, is making available funding through the FY 2022 round of the Local Acquisitions for Natural Diversity (LAND) Grant Program to assist municipal conservation commissions in acquiring interests in land for conservation and passive recreation.
+The LAND Grant Program is part of the Baker Administration’s goal of protecting and enhancing outdoor recreation opportunities, conserving natural resources and open space, and addressing climate change.
+It is part of a longstanding tradition of protecting the Commonwealth’s rich natural heritage for generations to come.
+The LAND Grant Program also supports Governor Baker’s Executive Order 569, which calls for state government to adapt to climate change and build a more resilient Commonwealth, by including resiliency criteria in its rating system and incorporating priority projects from EEA’s Municipal Vulnerability Preparedness program.

 Eligible projects include the: